LucaReggiannini/revshellSdk28/README.md

 sudo socat -d -d OPENSSL-LISTEN:443,cert=bind.pem,verify=0,fork STDOUT
 ```
 Note: this app is not designed to work in a multi-client environment.
 The easiest thing you can do to use it with multiple devices is to use a different IP port for each infected machine and change the content of `./revshellSdk28/app/src/main/res/raw/whoami` to set a recognizable name for the victim system.

+### Notes on the `upload` script
+This script permits file exfiltration over HTTPS.

+To perform this task the file is first Urlencoded then uploaded using `curl` with `--insecure` and `--dns-servers` flags.

+If the request return `200 OK` the file is already on the server so it's not uploaded again.

+The file is located in `./revshellSdk28/app/src/main/res/raw/upload` and **you must modify it to set your C2 server!**

+Note: **a simple HTTP file receiver is included in this project. **

+### Notes Curl usage